hive-engine/steemsmartcontracts-wiki/Market-Pools.md

 ### addLiquidity
 This action will send both tokens in a given pair to the smart contract to provide liquidity for traders to swap tokens.
 If this is being called on a newly created market pool, the initial liquidity provider sets the starting price for the pair.
 If the pair tokens have orders in the HE order book, the initial price will be compared to the last price on the order book market for deviation beyond a specified value.
 For existing pools, liquidity can only be added in such a way that the trading price is maintained.
+If the provider is seeding a new pool, the number of shares they will receive will equal ```sqrt(x * y)```, where x and y represent the amount of each token provided.

 * requires active key: yes
 * can be called by: anyone